Boricua Popular Army: In art and film

 An 80-minute fictional film about a Puerto Rican from New York City who declares himself a self styled machetero, titled MACHETERO, was released in 2008.
 Starring Not4Prophet (Ricanstruction, X-Vandals, Abrazos Army), as Pedro Taíno, and Isaach De Bankolé (Casino Royale, Ghostdog, Black Panther), as French journalist Jean Dumont, the film takes place in both New York City and Puerto Rico.
 Other actors include Kelvin Fernández (first starring role) and professed former political prisoner, Dylcia Pagán.
 The film was the winner of the 2008 South Africa International Film Festival, 2009 Swansea Film Festival, 2009 Heart of England Film Festival, 2009 International Film Festival Thailand, and the 2009 International Film Festival Ireland.

+The Macheteros are briefly referenced in the 1994 film Clear and Present Danger, in which Colonel Félix Cortez is described as having worked with several militant organizations, including the group.

 The first single published by band Calle 13 was "Querido FBI", which was extra-officially released before their debut album, a response to the events of September 23, 2005.
 It is a protest song, directly addressing the circumstances surrounding the death of Ojeda Ríos.
 A song was also released by the Hip Hop group, X-Vandals (Not4Prophet and DJ Johnny Juice) entitled Todos Somos Machetero in 2007.

 Likewise, the event led to the creation of murals.
 Some were painted by student movements such as one at UPR Río Piedras, whereas others were painted by urban artists.